Board of Directors

-Carmen Allegra M.D., (Secretary) is a tenured professor at the University of Florida Department of Medicine.
-He is Senior Clinical Researcher at the University of Florida Health Cancer Center and Professor of the UF Department of Pediatrics.
-He is deputy editor of the Journal of the National Cancer Institute and senior VP for NSABP Foundation Inc. He knows the CMP well as a longtime volunteer and collector, and is pleased to have been selected to serve on the CMP board.
+Carmen Allegra M.D., (Secretary) is an emeritus professor at the University of Florida Department of Medicine.
+He is deputy editor of the Journal of the National Cancer Institute and a senior clinical investigator for NSABP Foundation Inc. Dr. Allegra knows the CMP well as a longtime volunteer and collector, and is pleased to have been selected to serve on the CMP board.

 Will Dantzler is Co-Founder and Vice Chairman of Rofori Corporation, a company focused on cybersecurity threat awareness and mitigation in the public and private sectors.
 He is a graduate of the Air Force Academy and served as Wing Commander with the 351st Strategic Missile Wing at Whiteman AFB.
 He received his MS from Central Missouri State University and his MBA from the University of Missouri.
 He is enthusiastic about his position with the CMP Board of Directors and the impact CMP has in shaping leadership qualities among the youth of America.